anijitsao/react-app-simple-chat-app/README.md

  <li>Error will be shown if the credentials are not correct</li>
 </ul>

-   &nbsp;  *for simplicity passwords are not encrypted*
+  - *for simplicity passwords are not encrypted*

 <ul>
  <li> Real time communication is supported using <a href="https://www.npmjs.com/package/socket.io">Socket.io</a>
  <li> Rooms with users are supported </li>
  <li> Conversation of a specific rooms will be shown on clicking the corresponding room</li>
 </ul>

-  &nbsp;  *for mobile screen user can go to the rooms page by clicking the `<-` icon at the end of the screen*
+  - *for mobile screen user can go to the rooms page by clicking the `<-` icon at the end of the screen*
+  - Multiline message can be send by hitting `Ctrl + ENTER`
+  - To send a message hit `ENTER` key

 <ul>
  <li> Online / Offline status are shown by the <i>violet dot</i> </li>